AakaashRao/aakaashrao.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student in Economics at Harvard University.
+I am a Ph.D. student in Economics at Harvard University and a Graduate Student Affiliate at the [Center for History Economics](https://histecon.fas.harvard.edu/) and the [Institute for Quantiative Social Science](https://www.iq.harvard.edu/).
 My research focuses on political, experimental, and behavioral economics.